 I mean, you know I had to make a little sawdust in here, just to christen the thing, right?

 That little hole is for the computer cords.
 I’m going to rig something up with zip ties to fasten the surge protector under the top of the desk, eventually.

 You might notice that both my PB inspired pinboard, and pallet filing crates made it out of storage… at least temporarily.
 This is far from a finished area, but I can’t even tell you how nice it is to have a spot to work.
 Originally I expected this to be a temporary desk (for a year or two) until I could loop back around to this room and build something “for real”, except even after a day this thing is already growing on me.

-Just saying.
-If that dude gets pissed he may bring a live bat into the office and release it so that I have to go all Neo from Matrix while trying to catch it in a basket.
+Because if he disagrees with any of my decor decisions, he may bring a live bat into the office and release it so that I have to go all Neo from Matrix while trying to catch it in a basket.
 Oh wait, he already did that…

 (Good news, it was not 3 AM like last time, and the bat was fine… he totally flew away after I snapped this picture.)

 Anyway, the other thing about those chairs is that, I plan to use two machinist stools (also in gunmetal with the wood seat) around the workbench…

 And that might be a little matchy-matchy for me in this room.

 Jury is still out on the seating situation.

 Since there is plenty of room under the desk as well as on top, I’m also thinking about getting one or two of these filing cabinets from Crate and Barrel, that will fit perfectly underneath.